Globalfcx/xFUND/README.md

 Steps:

-1. Download repository .zip file
+#1.
+Download repository .zip file

-2. Download Node.js.
+#2.
+Download Node.js.

+#3.
+Install dependencies (only the first time)
+npm install

+#4.
+Run the local server at localhost:8080
-3. Run this followed commands: npm install npm run dev
+npm run dev

+#5.
+Build for production in the dist/ directory
+npm run build